chitoku/jetson-containers-tutorial/docs/02_package_definition_.md

+---
+layout: default
-# Chapter 2: Package Definition
+title: "Chapter 2: Package Definition"
+nav_order: 02
+---

 In [Chapter 1: Helper Scripts (`jetson-containers` command)](01_helper_scripts___jetson_containers__command__.md), we saw how the `jetson-containers` command simplifies running and building containers.
 We used commands like: